3DP&Me: “Unique Eyewear Was The Goal, 3DP The Enabler”

 For you, where does 3DP production score most highly for independent eyewear designers?

 3DP’s design freedom is a really big attraction.
 You can create impressive shapes that are impossible with conventional processes like injection molding or milled materials like acetate which can shrink and buckle.
-It’s the same with titanium – you could never take a block of titanium and mill a component from it which is both thick and then immediately super thin like you can with 3DP.
+It’s the same with titanium – you could never take a block of titanium and mill a component from it that is both thick and then immediately super thin like you can with 3DP.

 People think that design is about making things pretty but what I always say is that design is about making things work.
 The 3DP design process is not just a visual thing, it’s a whole way of thinking and engineering is a big part of that.
 If you fully understand how weight and torque are distributed in such a delicate product, you can use complex surfaces and curves to make super-lightweight components.